What is Robocopy?

 - Move folders/files with content to different locations

 - Mirror folders/files

 - Maintain folder and files attributes

-The functionality is quite simple.
+The functionality of Robocopy to move files is quite simple.
 The tool is usually used in order to synchronize data and to distribute files and changes.

 Robocopy has a set of basic capabilities:

 - Tolerating network interruptions and resuming copying afterwards

 - Skipping NTFS junction points which can cause copying failures because of infinite loops

 - Keeping the folder metadata: copy file data and attributes correctly, preserve original timestamps, as well as NTFS ACLs, owner and audit information using command line switches.